In relation to pre-exposure prophylaxis (PrEP), 2-1-1 dosing (and 2+1+1 dosing) are alternative terms for event-based dosing.

 An infection that occurs more frequently or is more severe in people with weakened immune systems, such as people with low CD4 counts, than in people with healthy immune systems.
 Opportunistic infections common in people with advanced HIV disease include Pneumocystis jiroveci pneumonia; Kaposi sarcoma; cryptosporidiosis; histoplasmosis; other parasitic, viral, and fungal infections; and some types of cancer.

 optimised background therapy

-When a new drug is added to a failing HIV regimen, the other drugs in the regimen (the "background therapy") may also be changed.
+When a new drug is added to a failing HIV regimen, the other drugs in the regimen (the 'background therapy') may also be changed.
 Any changes are based on a person’s resistance test results and treatment history.
-Optimized background therapy gives a new HIV regimen (or an experimental HIV drug being studied in a clinical trial) the best chance of succeeding.
+Optimised background therapy gives a new HIV regimen (or an experimental HIV drug being studied in a clinical trial) the best chance of succeeding.

 Refers to the mouth, for example a medicine taken by mouth.

 In HIV testing, refers to moisture obtained by swabbing an absorbent pad around the outer gums.
 Some tests require a sample of oral fluid, which in a person living with HIV is likely to contain HIV antibodies.

 Kissing, licking or sucking another person's genitals, i.e. fellatio, cunnilingus, a blow job, giving head.